-Beeston Memory Café is a safe, friendly venue open to anyone living in the community with dementia and those supporting them.
+Beeston Memory Café is a safe, friendly venue open to anyone living in the community with dementia and their accompanying carer or supporter.

 Cafe sessions include social activities and a chance to meet and get to know new people.
 More importantly, it’s somewhere to have fun!

-The Cafe meets every 1st, 2nd and 4th Thursday of the month from 2.00pm to 4.00pm
+The Café meets every Thursday of the month from 2.00pm to 4.00pm

 (see programme for further details)

-Meetings on 4th Thursdays focus on music and movement, with gentle chair-based exercise, or are art-based.
+Meetings on 4th Thursdays focus on music, art and craft activities or exercise led by professionals.

 Alongside the Cafe sessions, we have resources for carers: information on support and resources available to carers.
 From time to time, this includes visits from professionals working in support and information agencies.
-Carers’ resources are available on 1st, 2nd and 4th Thursdays
+Carers’ resources are available on all Thursdays.